More Answers for More Patients

 Learn more about our excellence in gene classification and variant classification.

-Unlimited, no-cost reanalysis based on new clinical information
+Unlimited reanalysis based on new clinical information

 Patient for Life proactively handles updates from new gene or variant classifications, so healthcare providers only need to request a reanalysis when there is new clinical or family history information that could impact the results.

-Unlike other labs, we don't limit the number of requests you can make, restrict the timing of requests, or charge additional fees.
+We don't limit the number of requests you can make, restrict the timing of requests, or charge additional fees.

 Exome Reanalysis Request